Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: Case Studies

 Let the labeling function $\Ll: \Xx \to \Sigma$ be defined as:

-First, we observe that we cannot directly make use of the state triplet approach (for more details see Section~\ref{sec:subsumption}).
+First, we observe that we cannot make use of the state triplet approach.
 The initial set of states have a label $a$ and can reach states with a label $b$, thus one cannot cut the edge pair $(q_0, q_0)$ and $(q_0, q_1)$.
 Similarly, one cannot cut the edge pair from $q_1$ to $q_0$ as the edge pairs $(q_0, q_1)$ and $(q_1,q_0)$ as well as the pair $(q_1, q_0)$, and $(q_0, q_0)$ have overlapping labels.
 We thus make use of CBBCs to guarantee that the accepting state $q_1$ is visited finitely often.

 We fix the value of $k$ to be $4$, and consider a degree-3 polynomial $\Bb$ in $x$ (i.e. the state of the system), $i$ (i.e. the state of the automaton), and $\ell$ (i.e. the counter value).
 We then adopt a CEGIS approach to find such a CBBC, and found the function $\Bb(x, i, \ell) = -0.000311 \ell^3 -0.01770 x i \ell + 0.0727 \ell^2 +0.0442 x \ell +0.30096 i \ell - \ell - 0.001 $.
 The time taken to find this CBBC was $1.5$ hours on the reference machine.